-The platform was founded in 2016 by Filipino artist and community development worker Anna Karina Jardin who is currently based in Malaysia.
+The platform was founded in 2016 by Anna Karina Jardin, a Filipino artist and community development worker who is currently based in Malaysia.

-Growing up, Karina was an active volunteer with different NGO’s.
-She eventually pursued studies in international relations, diplomacy, and development policy.
-The name “Artdialogo’ was inspired by her participation back as a student in UNESCO and Daimler Chrysler’s program ‘Mondialogo’.
+Growing up, Karina was an active volunteer with different NGOs.
+She eventually pursued studies in international relations, diplomacy and development policy.
+The name Artdialogo was inspired by her participation as a student in Mondialogo, a programme of UNESCO and Daimler Chrysler.
 She was among representative students who were tasked to create solutions to world issues during the event.

 “I helped teachers with prop and poster designs; these simple things became vital to my character building.
-[These opportunities] honed my leadership and communication skills,” Karina recounts her creative formative years.
+[These opportunities] honed my leadership and communication skills,” says Karina, as she recalls her creative formative years.

 “Art became my anchor in a fast-paced world.
 It was a tool for reflection.
 Project management allowed me to balance emotions and logical thinking.
-Art helped me relate to all kinds of people,” she adds, having since dedicated a career in fostering conversations and programs for communities.
+Art helped me relate to all kinds of people,” she adds, having since dedicated herself to a career in fostering conversations and programmes for communities.

 Previous Artdialogo installations have motivated creatives to showcase their own work more.
 “Initiatives that have spawned from Artdialogo aim to remove the notion that if you’re just an artist, you can’t go anywhere.
-I’m hoping to open more doors for the younger generation to amplify their aspirations.”
+I’m hoping to open more doors for the younger generation to amplify their aspirations,” says Karina.

 “We are so grateful for our partners who share the same vision.
 This has amplified the potential to make our initiatives more accessible and beneficial to the youth.
-In the span of three years in the region as well as in Central Asia, we have impacted thousands of children with more partnerships.”
+In the span of three years, in the region as well as in Central Asia, we have impacted thousands of children with more partnerships,” she continues.

-Underpinning art as a tool for understanding and knowledge, the workshop creates a free space for students to learn more about their diverse backgrounds and a shared ASEAN identity.
+Underpinning art as a tool for understanding and knowledge, the workshop creates a free space for students to learn more about diverse backgrounds and a shared ASEAN identity.
 “We want to teach the value of the creative process to students.
-We hope they learn to articulate their thoughts better through art and of course, make new friends along the way.”
+We hope they learn to articulate their thoughts better through art and, of course, make new friends along the way,” says Karina.

-While Karina observes that a lot has already been done in the areas of economics, technology, politics, and sustainability in the ASEAN, she believes however that “art can be used to reconnect and re-evaluate who we are and what we will become in a more integrated region.”
+Though Karina observes that a lot has already been done in the areas of economics, technology, politics and sustainability in ASEAN, she believes, however, that “art can be used to reconnect and re-evaluate who we are and what we will become in a more integrated region.”

-“As a Filipino I would like to share to the ASEAN youth the value of grit,” Karina explains having come from a country often found facing political and environmental turmoil and adversity.
+“As a Filipino, I would like to share to the ASEAN youth the value of grit,” explains Karina, having come from a country that often faces political and environmental turmoil and adversity.

 “We have a large appreciation for the arts back home; it’s a tool for social mobility.”

 For Karina, Filipino art offers two sides of a story about its society.
-It predominantly taps into a part of culture that is shaped by faith and heritage. “[Filipino] artists come from diverse genres and interests but they all have a good story to tell.
-I find they’re all bold in sharing their own realities.
+It predominantly taps into a part of culture that has been shaped by faith and heritage. “[Filipino] artists come from diverse genres and interests, but they all have a good story to tell.
+I find that they’re all bold in sharing their own realities.
 Not everyone has the guts to express what they truly feel.”